What It's Like To Be Trans At The Beach

 "Being exposed at the beach can be nerve-wracking for anyone, but especially when your body is already treated constantly as a spectacle by cis people.
 I'm a freak for the beach and I love to swim, so it's really a dream to have a place like Riis where my friends and I can have beach days and still be surrounded by other queer people and feel safe.
 It's easy to feel good being half-naked in the sand when you're with your community.

-"A safe space, for me, is anywhere that marginalized people have created for themselves to be the majority; they act as safety checkpoints for people who are otherwise under constant threat of assault solely because of their visibility.
-Safe spaces allow marginalized folks to see themselves reflected in the crowd and be in a place of mutual understanding.
+"A safe space, for me, is anywhere that marginalised people have created for themselves to be the majority; they act as safety checkpoints for people who are otherwise under constant threat of assault solely because of their visibility.
+Safe spaces allow marginalised folks to see themselves reflected in the crowd and be in a place of mutual understanding.

 Advertisement